-We would encourage all ICM consultants to assist the Faculty in every way you can to ensure this simple and short survey is completed during its annual collection phase (February to June).
+We would encourage all ICM consultants to assist the Faculty in every way they can to ensure this simple and short survey is completed during its annual collection phase (March to June).

-It is essential the Faculty receive a high responses rate so that we build up a robust data set upon which to base projections.
+It is essential the Faculty receives a high responses rate so that we can build a robust dataset upon which to base projections.
 The results of this exercise will be employed by the Faculty to:

-- Inform our discussions with Higher Education England concerning the numbers of trainees needed for our specialty, and the manner in which they should be recruited, now and over the next decade.
+- Inform our discussions with Health Education England concerning the numbers of trainees needed for our specialty, and the manner in which they should be recruited, now and over the next decade.

 Workforce in Intensive Care Medicine